 Certifications signal to others that you are knowledgeable about Exercise Science and qualified to help others achieve their health and fitness goals.
 Becoming certified makes you more marketable, meaning more people will want to work with you.
-As such, the Exercise Science Department prepare students to take certification exams from industry-leading national fitness organizations.
-While additional studying is necessary to pass the certification exams, your coursework and internships will provide a strong foundation of relevant knowledge and experiences.
+As such, the Exercise Science Department lays a foundation of preparation for students to take certification exams from industry-leading national fitness organizations.
+While additional studying is necessary to pass the certification exams, your coursework and internships will provide a strong basis of relevant knowledge and experiences.

 The Exercise Science Department recommends taking exams from either the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA).
 Which exam you choose to take will depend on the type of setting you want to work in and your career goals.
 Currently, the following options are available: